SmartThingsCommunity/smartapp-sdk-java/smartapp-spring/README.md

 ## Getting Started

-This simple library adds to smartapp-core by giving you the ability to create a `SmartAppDefinition` using handlers defined as components.
-To do this, you simply call `SpringSmartAppDefinition.of` and give it your `ApplicationContext`.
+This library adds to `smartapp-core` by giving you the ability to create a `SmartAppDefinition` using handlers defined as components.
+To do this, call `SpringSmartAppDefinition.of` and give it your `ApplicationContext`.

 ```java
 SmartAppDefinition smartAppDefinition = SpringSmartAppDefinition.of(applicationContext);